-Mind and Body (I) – Psychological Factors for Sports Injury Rehabilitation
+Mind and Body (I) – Psychological Factors For Sports Injury Rehabilitation

-In the past much of our efforts to rehabilitate an injured athlete focused on the physical causes and their treatment options.
+In the past, much of our efforts to rehabilitate an injured athlete focused on the physical causes and their treatment options.
 It leaves out much of the psychological dimensions of the injury and its rehabilitation.
-Today, psychological factors increasingly plays an important role in rehabilitation, particularly for sports where there are greater time pressures to return the athlete to optimal peak peformance as quickly as posisble.
+Today, psychological factors increasingly plays an important role in rehabilitation.
+This is particularly so for sports where there are greater time pressures to return the athlete to optimal peak peformance as quickly as posisble.

 Studies have shown that injured athletes using goal-setting exhibit greater performance improvement than those not using goal-setting.